Bsquiat1/weather-app/README.md

 Before you begin, ensure you have met the following requirements:

-- You have a basic understanding of JavaScript and React.
+- You have a basic understanding of TypeScript and React.
 - You have Node.js and npm (Node Package Manager) installed on your machine.

 ## Getting Started